Sub-Neptune Memories I: Implications of Inefficient Mantle Cooling and Silicate Rain: Methods

 \subsection{EOS}

-All structures in this work are divided into an envelope composed of hydrogen and helium mixed with varying amounts of water or silicates, a silicate rocky mantle, and an iron-rich core.
+All structures in this work are divided into an envelope composed of hydrogen and helium mixed with varying amounts of water or silicates (described below), a silicate rocky mantle, and an iron-rich core.
 The illustration in Figure~\ref{fig:fig1} summarizes the interior composition structure assumed in this work.
-The metals in the envelope are represented by the water ``AQUA'' EOS of \citep{Haldemann2020} and silicates (described below).
+The metals in the envelope are represented by the pure water ``AQUA'' EOS of \citep{Haldemann2020} in Sections \ref{subsec:entropy} and \ref{subsec:case_studies}, a mixture of pure water and silicates in Section \ref{subsec:stratification}, and pure silicates in Section \ref{subsec:miscibility}.
 The AQUA EOS incorporates the water EOS of \cite{Mazevet2019}, which has an entropy error corrected by \cite{Mazevet2021}.
 We use this corrected version here, although such a correction is inconsequential \citep[see Appendix A of][]{Tejada2025b} and does not affect the density.
 While it is unlikely that water and silicates are the only species in sub-Neptune envelopes, this simplification is common to all evolutionary models (even those of the Solar System planets).
 Other species, such as methane and ammonia, could also be prevalent, as they likely are on Uranus and Neptune \citep{Nettelmann2016, Bethkenhagen2017, Militzer2025, Tejada2025b}.

-Throughout this work, sub-Neptune mantles are characterized by pure liquid or solid MgSiO$_3$.
-We use an updated liquid MgSiO$_3$ EOS calculated by \cite{Luo2025}, which was derived using ab initio methods at high pressures ($\sim$1,200 GPa) and temperatures ($\sim$14,000 K).
+Throughout this work, sub-Neptune mantles are characterized by pure MgSiO$_3$.
+We use an updated EOS for liquid MgSiO$_3$ calculated by \cite{Luo2025}, derived from ab initio methods at high pressures ($\sim$1,200 GPa) and temperatures ($\sim$14,000 K).
 This liquid MgSiO$_3$ EOS includes calculations of the specific entropy using the thermodynamic integration technique \citep[e.g., as applied in][for the H-He EOS]{Militzer2013}.
-For the solid phase of MgSiO$_3$, we use the post-perovskite third-order Birch-Murnaghan (BM3) EOS with thermal components of \cite{Sakai2016} for pressures above 95--165 GPa, informed by the temperature dependence calculated by \cite{Deng2023}, which gives the transition between post-perovskite and perovskite.
-We use the perovskite BM3 formulations of \cite{Tange2012} for pressures below this range, down to 23 GPa.
-For pressures below 23 GPa, we employ the enstatite BM3 EOS parameters reported in \cite{Angel2002}.
+For the solid phase of MgSiO$_3$, we use the post-perovskite third-order Birch-Murnaghan (BM3) EOS with thermal components of \cite{Sakai2016} for pressures $\geq 95$ GPa.
+For pressure ranges $23 \leq P < 95$, we use the solid perovskite EOS of \cite{Tange2012}.
+The exact perovskite/post-perovskite transition can occur at pressures greater than 95 GPa, as informed by the temperature dependence calculated by \cite{Deng2023}.
+For pressures $<23$ GPa, we use the enstatite BM3 EOS parameters reported in \cite{Angel2002}.
 Throughout this work, we use the MgSiO$_3$ melting curve of \cite{Fei2021} to decide the liquid-solid phase transition of the mantle.